 St Oswald's is the Parish Church of Collingham with Harewood.

 It is a welcoming church with a wide range of ages worshipping there.
 The weekly 8.30am service is a said Eucharist while at 10am there is a Said Eucharist except on the second Sunday of the month when it is All Age Worship with a young people's band accompanying the hymns.
-Most Sundays in term time there is also Sunday Club in the memorial Hall at 10am.
+On the First and Third Sundays in term time Sunday Club is held in the Methodist Hall at 10am.

 The church building is thought to be Saxon, with some of the stonework of the nave and chancel pre-dating the Norman Conquest of 1066.
 The church is dedicated to St Oswald, the Christian king of Northumbria until 642.
 There are substantial fragments of two Anglo-Saxon crosses - the Apostle's Cross, dated between the 8th and 10th Centuries, and a second Runic Cross decorated with intertwined dragons (or horses), thought to date from circa 900AD.
 The building was enlarged in the 14th century and the tower added in the 16th century.
 It was substantially altered internally in the 1840s and the windows changed from stone mullions to'Gothic' style.